tweag/cardano-conformance-testing-of-consensus/docs/design.md

 Provide a useful failure feedback, so that users can leverage the test to find specific bugs on their consensus protocol implementation.

-Deliver a shrinking strategy to run our executable from [1] on subsequently smaller tests.
+Deliver a shrinking strategy to run our executable from Milestone 1 on subsequently smaller tests.